willhbr/pug/README.md

 ./install.sh
 ```

 This adds the `pug` script into `/usr/local/bin` - you can put it anywhere in your `$PATH` if that suits you better.
 Installers for Vim and ZSH are copied to `~/.pug/installers`.
-This is where you can add your own installers (for another utility), just make sure it's named `UTILITY-install.sh`.
+This is where you can add your own installers (for another utility), just make sure it's named `UTILITY-install`.

 ## Usage with a Config File